Fortress of Solitude

 After the sheer insanity of 1981’s Roar, making a movie about man-eating lions seemed almost as insane, but apparently, Stephen Hopkins felt differently.

-Then, we have the whole background of the Tsavo man-eating lions to take into consideration.
+Then, we have the whole background of the Tsavo man-eating lions to consider.
 The real-life story took place in 1898, during the construction of the Uganda-Mombasa Railway in East Africa.
-Two unusually aggressive lions were responsible for the deaths of dozens of construction workers – a behaviour that’s not common for these felines, especially the male ones.
+Two unusually aggressive lions were responsible for the deaths of dozens of construction workers—a behaviour that’s not common for these felines, especially the male ones.

 The Ghost and the Darkness retells the events of these unusual killings – particularly from the point of view of Colonel John Henry Patterson.
 A bona fide badass, Patterson managed to hunt down the Tsavo lions and oversaw the construction of the railway project.